Conclave Review (2024): A Vatican Thriller With More Than Just Incense and Robes

 Visuals and Cinematography

-Edward Berger’s direction shines in Conclave.
-The visual style is sleek, clean, and efficient, but it also emphasizes the gravity of the setting.
-The shots of the Sistine Chapel, the red robes of the cardinals, and the darkened hallways are all gorgeous.
-The cinematography by Stéphane Fontaine creates an atmosphere that perfectly matches the stakes of the election.
+The visual style is sleek, clean, and efficient, but it also emphasizes the gravity of the setting, geaturing some gorgeous shots, while the cinematography by Stéphane Fontaine creates an atmosphere that perfectly matches the stakes of the election.

 Tension Throughout